Ideas on How to Handle

 If they experience hallucinations but can’t always tell when they are having one, they must get very frustrated.
 Furthermore, they may be afraid to move with not knowing if they can trust what they see.

-If your family member is new to having hallucinations and you’re trying to help them learn to copy, here are some pointers you can give them on how they can recognize if it’s a hallucination and some ways to help reduce their occurrence.
+If your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More member is new to having hallucinations and you’re trying to help them learn to copy, here are some pointers you can give them on how they can recognize if it’s a hallucination and some ways to help reduce their occurrence.

 Ideas on How to Handle Hallucinations con't.